Back

 Satellite exhibitions and events will unfold across collaborating galleries and art spaces, as well as in alternative venues throughout the center of Athens, creating a vibrant network of artistic activity across the city.

-Our program rich and dynamic, features studios and exhibition openings across central Athens, alongside artist talks, seminars, presentations, and workshops, culminates in the Awards Ceremony on Sunday, May 17.
+Our program is rich and dynamic, featuring studios and exhibition openings across central Athens, alongside artist talks, seminars, presentations, and workshops, culminating in the Awards Ceremony on Sunday, May 17.
 We hope you will find it inspiring and that your time in Athens will be filled with meaningful encounters and networking opportunities.

 >> Find here the complete program of events.